-Nis Frome, Co-Founder and VP of Product at Alpha, Roddy Knowles, VP of Research and Customer Success at Alpha, and Alexa Szal, Product Manager at Alpha, discuss how Alpha built an organizational strategy around data democratization, and how product teams and insights professionals can co-create the future state of research.
+Nis Frome, Co-Founder and VP of Product at Alpha, Roddy Knowles, VP of Research at Alpha, and Alexa Szal, Product Manager at Alpha, discuss how Alpha built an organizational strategy around data democratization, and how product teams and insights professionals can co-create the future state of research.

 The world has gone from complicated to complex, resulting in a decision-making gap facing many companies today: a lack of access to actionable data and silos that prevent organizational-wide learning.

 Companies, needing to adapt to the rapid pace of change, have adopted new tools and tech to help them scale data and insights gathering.
 Alpha is one of those tools.
-Alpha, an on-demand insights platform, gives companies the ability to go from data to insight to intelligence.
+Alpha, a rapid consumer feedback platform, gives companies the ability to go from data to insight to intelligence.

 The product has evolved significantly since Alpha was founded in 2014.
 “Five years ago, I remember when we were selling to product and digital teams.
 The conversation was just selling the concept of experimentation,” says Nis Frome, co-founder and VP of Product at Alpha.
 “So, interestingly, most of our users were not researchers historically.
 We didn’t normally interface with consumer insights teams.”